mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 4. Hot Data (data that would be accessed often)
 5. Cold Data (data that would be accessed seldom)

-We will perform something called verlet integration over all particles which is a common in game physics.
+We will perform something called verlet integration over all particles, this is common in game physics.
 It's a very simple computation

 ```fsharp
   let newPos  =  currentPos + currentPos - previousPos + globalAcceleration